KPMP/libra-data/data_management/README.md

 3a.
 Run the importer service with the arguments in double quotes:
    - `$ sh run.sh "-d spectrack -a update"`

+*NOTE*: If you are running this on an empty/new database, you will need to run it in insert mode first:
+   - `$ sh run.sh "=d spectrack -a insert"`

 OR

 3b.
 Run the importer service from a local machine (eg: When running on a Mac and docker isn't available):